Geospatial Science (GSS)

 Credits: 4

-This course teaches concepts and applied techniques of Geographic Information System tools and technologies to solve real world Geospatial Science problems across multiple disciplines.
-Technical topics covered include geospatial data collection, quality, conversion, management, analysis, visualization, and dissemination.
-Students hands-on-lab and independent exercises use the latest version of ArcGIS software.
-Development and implementation of a project proposal and an independent project are completed by students to forward individual interests.
+This course teaches concepts and applied techniques of Geographic Information System technologies to solve real world Geospatial Science problems across multiple disciplines.
+Technical topics covered include geospatial data collection, management, analysis, scripting, visualization, and 3D mapping.
+Student hands-on-lab and independent exercises use the latest version of the world's most popular professional GIS software, ArcGIS Pro.
+Development and implementation of independent projects are completed by students to forward their professional, academic, or research interests.

 Grade Mode: Letter Grading